-As a copyeditor for technology marketing materials, my primary goal is clarity.
-I want to make the text as easy to understand as possible.
-In the first century CE, Roman rhetorician Quintilian wrote that we should go further and have our writing be impossible to misunderstand.
+As an expert in your field, your goal is to transfer your knowledge to the reader.
+The best way to do that is to make your writing as easy to understand as possible.
+In the first century, Roman rhetorician Quintilian wrote that we should go even further and make our writing impossible to misunderstand.

 Here are five ways to make sure your reader doesn’t get tripped up by your message.